Launching a Tennessee Startup

 Choose a Location

-Generally, the best location to start your startup is the state you’re already located in.
+While some locations such as Silicon Valley have become synonymous with startup culture, generally the best location to start your startup is the state you’re already located in.
 Starting a business in a state other than the one you’re located in requires more complicated paperwork and complex tax requirements.
 However, if you’re thinking of starting your startup in a state other than Tennessee, some states are more business-friendly than others.

 For example, many founders choose to incorporate their startups in Delaware due to their immense business-friendly policies.
 Startups that form in Delaware are able to do business in other states and therefore bypass the state income tax — a huge tax advantage for any business.
 However, this isn’t the case in every state.
 We recommend consulting with a tax professional or attorney before deciding to do business in another state.